Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

-where $\mu_{1}$ and $\mu_{2}$ represent the identity vectors of normal and attack samples in the class $t^*$, respectively, and $\delta_i=1$ if the $x_i$ is a normal sample and $\delta_i=0$ otherwise.
+In the presence of a backdoor attack, samples in a target class $t^*$ include two non-overlapping subgroups: normal samples and attack samples, i.e., $\mathcal{R}_{t^*}=\mathcal{R}^{normal}_{t^*} \cup \mathcal{R}^{attack}_{t^*}$.
+As a result, the representations of samples in the target class follow a multivariate mixture distribution: for each $x_i \in \mathcal{X}_{t^*}$, where $\mu_{1}$ and $\mu_{2}$ represent the identity vectors of normal and attack samples in the class $t^*$, respectively, and $\delta_i=1$ if the $x_i$ is a normal sample and $\delta_i=0$ otherwise.
 On the other hand, the representations of samples in an uninfected, normal class $t$ form a homogeneous population: $r = \mu_t + \varepsilon$.
-Therefore, the task of backdoor detection can be formulated as a hypothesis testing problem: given the representations of input data from a specific class $t$, we want to test whether it is more likely from a mixture group (as defined in (\ref{mixturemodel})) or from a single group (as defined in (\ref{decompose})).
-Notably, the problem is non-trivial because the input vectors are of high dimension (hundreds of features are learned in a typical DNN model), and more importantly, the parameters (i. e., $\mu_{t}$ and $\varepsilon$) are unknown for the mixture model and need to be derived simultaneously with the hypothesis test.
-Finally, our approach does not rely on the assumptions underlying current backdoor detection techniques (section~\ref{sec:attack}): i.e., trigger-dominant representation significantly different from that of a legitimate sample.
-Instead, we investigate the distributions of the representations from all input samples labeled in each class: the class containing a mixture of two groups of vectors is considered to be contaminated.
+Therefore, the task of backdoor detection can be formulated as a hypothesis test problem: given the representations of input data from a specific class $t$, we want to test whether it is more likely from a mixture group (as defined in (\ref{mixturemodel})) or from a single group (as defined in (\ref{decompose})).
+Notably, the problem is non-trivial because the input vectors are of high dimension (hundreds or thousands dimensions), and more importantly, the parameters (i. e., $\mu_{t}$ and $\varepsilon$) are unknown for the mixture model and needed to be derived simultaneously with the hypothesis test.
+Finally, our approach does not rely on the assumptions underlying the current backdoor detection (section~\ref{sec:attack}): the trigger-dominant representations are significantly different from those of legitimate samples.
+Instead, we investigate the distributions of the representations from samples in all classes including the contaminated one: the class with a mixture of two groups of feature vectors is considered to be contaminated.

 \textbf{Algorithm}.
 Our approach utilizes several statistical methods to estimate the most likely parameters for the decomposition and untangling models and then detect an infected label through a likelihood ratio test.
-It contains following steps and is illustrated in Fig~\ref{fig:defense}.
+It has the following steps, as illustrated in Fig.~\ref{fig:defense}.

-\textit{Step 1:} Leverage the target model to generate representations for all input data (images) from the training set that contains both the infected and normal images.
+\textit{Step 1:} Leverage the target model to generate representations for all input images from a clean set and the training set that contains both the attack.